To the Bone (The Kinks album)

 To the Bone is a 1994 live album by the Kinks.
-Recorded partly at Konk Studios with a small audience, and partly during their 1993 American tour and the 1994 UK tour, it was the band's final release before their breakup in 1996.
+Recorded partly at Konk Studios with a small audience, and partly during their 1993 American tour and the 1994 UK tour, it was reissued in an expanded edition in 1996 with two new studio tracks added.
+To the Bone was the band's final release before their breakup in 1996.

 Production

 Some tracks were recorded at Konk Studios during April 1994 with a small audience in an Unplugged style, other tracks were recorded live in Portsmouth in March 1994, and "You Really Got Me" was recorded live in Philadelphia in August 1993.
 All the songs had been previously released as studio recordings.

 Release

-Released 3 October 1994 in the U.K. on the band's own Konk label.
+Released 3 October 1994 in the UK on the band's own Konk label.
 An EP-single was released off the album to promote its release, "Waterloo Sunset '94", which in addition to a live take of "You Really Got Me" featured the unreleased demos "Elevator Man" and "On the Outside", both recorded in 1976.

-In 1996, an expanded double CD-version with 29 tracks was released in the U.S. on Guardian/Konk.
-Two new studio tracks – "To The Bone" and "Animal" – were included on the double-disc U.S. version, while two tracks on the shorter U.K. issue – "Waterloo Sunset" and "Autumn Almanac" – were omitted.
+In 1996, an expanded double CD-version with 29 tracks was released in the US on Guardian/Konk.
+Two new studio tracks – "To The Bone" and "Animal" – were included on the double-disc US version, while two tracks on the shorter UK issue – "Waterloo Sunset" and "Autumn Almanac" – were omitted.
+The US version was released in the UK in 1997.